wwidjaja0/reporting.annekelley.site/README.md

  - Coloring scheme: We colored the "Yes" slice green, signalling that this corresponds to what we would hope for, and the "No" slice red, to communicate that the no is the less favorable result.

 ### Network Connectivity Grid
 Network connectivity is another important user resource.
 Understanding it helps a developer appropriately prioritize critical traffic and implement retries, error correction, and fallback mechanisms.

-## Report
-Provide a written explanation of your design decisions (which metric you decided to report on, which chart types you chose for which data, what metrics you decided to display and why, etc).
-Be thorough in your explanation to demonstrate to the teaching team that you explored your options and made your decisions based on legitimate reasoning and user centered thinking.
+We went with a grid because we wanted to show both the number of users in each of the network connectivity categories as well as each group's average runtime.
+The numbers enable us understand how impactful our decisions of handling different amounts of connectivity are.
+The average runtime gives us a sense of how effective our approaches to dealing with network connectivity have been thus far.
+To show both of these dimensions for each network connectivity group in an easier, uncluttered way, we opted for a grid.

 ### User Language Metric
 During a lecture, Professor Powell noted how some sites will often route a user to pages in their native language based on their userLang header.
 We wondered if it would be worthwhile to prepare different language versions of our pages and set up such a routing for our own site.